 Equity, Diversity, and Inclusion

 Yale School of Drama's Equity, Diversity, and Inclusion Working Group (EDIWG) supports and promotes the development of a more equitable, diverse, and inclusive School of Drama and Yale Repertory Theatre community.
 THE EDIWG has an open membership model and consists of the deans and mix of students, staff, and faculty members.
 The group holds a two-hour meeting each month, in addition to ongoing work online.
 Central to the group's process is the formation of smaller action groups, which meet outside of the monthly meeting to work on specific projects.
 EDIWG meetings are open to all School and Rep community members.
+In 2018, several rooms on our campus were named in honor of members of the School of Drama and Yale Rep community.
 In recognition of the work involved, and as a measure of equitability, student members are paid work-study hours for time spent in EDIWG meetings.
 Meetings are facilitated by associate dean Chantal Rodriguez and a team of co-facilitators from within the group.

 As a way of encouraging participation and lowering barriers to attendance, the School has set aside two hours each month during which rehearsals and work calls begin after the EDIWG meeting.